JoaoMussi/abi-tech-test/README.md

+> [!NOTE]
+> The deadline for this development was 25/03 and I committed some changes after it to make minor improvements.
+To validate what was done before the deadline, consider implementations made before commit `feat: adding new fields to employee registration (a8d0015a245925af1433c662ea4f208f31a4476e)`

 # Employees Manager (AB InBev Tech Test)

 This project is a full-stack employee management system developed as a technical test for AB InBev.
 It includes a frontend built with Angular, a backend built with .NET, and a PostgreSQL database running in Docker.